SF-WDI-LABS/ajax-4x-epic-combo-challenge/walk-or-drive/README.md

 ## Should I Walk or Drive?

-You will be using the [Forecast.io API](https://developer.forecast.io/).
+You will be using the [Weather Underground API](https://www.wunderground.com/weather/api/).

 > You will need an api token.
 Please register for an account.
+Unfortunately you may have to wait a day.

 #### Challenge
 * Assuming I leave the house right away, what kind of weather can I expect?